enzo-mourany/css-property-sorter/README.md

 - [x] Support for **SCSS** files
 - [x] Save indentation of the properties
 - [x] Support at-rules (media queries, keyframes, etc.)
-- [ ] Add a configuration panel to allow the user to choose the order of the properties
+- [ ] Add a configuration panel to allow the user to choose the order of the properties (JSON file)
 - [ ] Sort selectors in the order (CSS file)
-- [ ] Save comments in the properties
+- [ ] Save comments before properties
 - [ ] Support LESS files
 - [ ] Support SASS files
+- [ ] Better shortcut for the command
+- [ ] Alert the user if he writes a property incorrectly or if he puts information (or mesure unity) that does not match inside the property
+- [ ] Remove malformed CSS comments that interfere with the rest of the code

 See the [open issues](https://github.com/enzo-mourany/css-property-sorter/issues) for a full list of proposed features (and known issues).